-Listed below are the recommended storage procedures Hensall Co-op has set as requirements for high value products:
+Listed below are the recommended storage procedures that Hensall Co-op has set as requirements for high value products.

-- 1. Ensure proper cleaning of the bin floor, aeration tunnels, sides and ceiling. - 2.
+- 1. Ensure proper clean out of bin floor, aeration tunnels, sides and ceiling. - 2.
 Treat the bin with Protect-It stored grain insecticide. - 3.
 Ensure proper clean out of loading and unloading equipment. - 4.
 Level top surface of the product being stored. - 5.
 Maintain storage temperatures of 40F to 49F. - 6.
 Do a monthly inspection of grain bin during storage seasons including: - > Temperature - Visually inspect top of product.
 Should look bright, clean, free of molds and free of lumps. - Smell should be clean and fresh.
 Should be free of moldy or musty smells.
-In-bin checks and air quality checks from aeration fans are good indications of quality. - 7.
-Avoid warming up the grains during the summer, aerate when temperatures are appropriate. - 8.
-Keep temperatures constant from top to bottom of the product or you will get condensation and a crust on top. - 9.
-Consult with the storage system manufacturer for proper operating instruction. - 10.Avoid the use of sucker/blower transfer systems when possible but if needed ensure they are in good repair (Airlocks seals) and run as full as possible.
+In bin checks and from aeration fans are good indications of quality. - 7.
+Avoid warming up the grains in the summer; aerate when conditions are appropriate. - 8.
+Keep temperatures constant from top to bottom of the product or you will get condensation and a crust on top.

+- 9. Consult with the storage system manufacturer for proper operating instruction. - 10.Avoid the use of sucker/blower transfer systems when possible but if needed ensure they are in good repair (Airlocks seals) and run as full as possible.
 Always check the quality of the product being exhausted from the transfer unit for cracked seed-coats and damaged beans.